 Mount Hope Cemetery

-Since 1869 Mount Hope Cemetery has been providing all San Diego citizens interment options at reasonable cost.
+Since 1869, Mount Hope Cemetery has been providing all San Diego citizens interment options at a reasonable cost.
 The beautiful grounds and rolling hills of Mount Hope Cemetery contain historically significant monuments to some of San Diego's most notable citizens.

-Other prominent individuals buried at Mount Hope Cemetery are Gustaf Kletus Akerlundh who was a member of Captain Roald Amundsen's 1903 expedition to the magnetic north pole; Sam Brannan an early Mormon pioneer and member of San Francisco's first city council; Raymond Chandler the novelist who created detective Philip Marlow; Ervin "Big Boy" Groves, R&B singer and composer; and Alta M. Hulett, America's first female attorney in the state of Illinois.
+Other prominent individuals buried at Mount Hope Cemetery are Gustaf Kletus Akerlundh, who was a member of Capt.
+Roald Amundsen's 1903 expedition to the magnetic north pole; Sam Brannan, an early Mormon pioneer and member of San Francisco's first city council; Raymond Chandler, the novelist who created detective Philip Marlow; Ervin "Big Boy" Groves, R&B singer and composer; and Alta M. Hulett, the first female attorney in the state of Illinois.
 Mount Hope is also the final resting place for six San Diego mayors, including Matthew Sherman, who developed the Sherman Heights community; and California Gov. Robert Waterman.

 For more information, please see San Diego Cemeteries: A Brief Guide and scroll down to Mount Hope.

-Mount Hope Cemetery is conveniently located near downtown at 3751 Market Street, San Diego CA 92102.
+Mount Hope Cemetery is conveniently located near downtown at 3751 Market St., San Diego, CA 92102.

 The grounds are open daily from 8 a.m. to 4 p.m.
 The Business Office is open Monday through Friday from 8 a.m. to 3:30 p.m.

 Please contact the Business Office at 619-527-3400 to obtain burial record information.